 MYSQL_OPT_CONNECT_ATTR_DELETE options for the

-option for the new
+MYSQL_OPT_CONNECT_ATTR_ADD option for

 function.
 Connection attributes are exposed through the